TestQuality Blog

 From the above examples, you understand what is an Exception and what happens when it occurs during program execution.
 Now, I will explain all the different types of Exceptions, we may face while working with Selenium WebDriver.

-Though there are many WebDriver Exceptions in Selenium, the below are the different WebDriver Exceptions that we commonly face while working with Selenium:
+Though there are many WebDriver Exceptions in Selenium, below are the different WebDriver Exceptions that we commonly face while working with Selenium:

 1. NoSuchElementException